Instructional Policies and Procedures

 If you are unable to attend class for any reason, please call your Division office as soon as possible so that a notice can be posted on your classroom door.
 If you leave a message on voice mail, please leave the full name of your class, the classroom room number, and the time it meets.

-As a courtesy to your students, please announce your absence on your voice mail or Blackboard announcements page.
+As a courtesy to your students, please announce your absence on your voice mail or Canvas announcements page.

 Adult Education Attendance Reporting

 To Report Attendance:

 - Go to: http://webapps.redwoods.edu/attendancereporting/

 - Click the "Display Roster" button.

 - The class section’s start and end times will automatically populate.

 - Under the column labeled “Post,” check the box to indicate if student attended.